 Breast lift surgery is designed to restore breast firmness and improve breast sagging (known as breast ptosis).
 Breast ptosis occurs for a number of reasons but is most common in women post-pregnancy, after weight fluctuations, or because of the natural aging process.
 Drooping breasts develop when the breast tissue becomes weak and loses its elasticity.
 Breast lift surgery utilizes internal sutures to secure the breast tissue in a more perky position.
 The incision technique required will depend on the level of breast ptosis you suffer from.
-Our Doctors at Timeless Plastic Surgery are experts in Breast Lift (Mastopexy) surgery and have decades of experience.

 There are grades of breast ptosis that are based on how the breast differs from the position of a “normal” breast.
 Breasts with no sagging have tissue that sits on or above the breast crease.
 The nipple and areola lie parallel or pointed upward from the ground.
 If your breasts do not have any of the marks of sagging but you feel they still lack volume and fullness, you may benefit from breast augmentation surgery.
 Breast augmentation uses implants to increase the size of the breasts.

 GRADE ONE PTOSIS

 Women suffering from grade one ptosis have mild breast sagging.
 Some breast tissue may have fallen below the breast crease, and the nipple lies at the crease level.
 This commonly occurs with age-related breast ptosis.

 Technique Used: Women with mild cases of ptosis usually only require a limited incision around the areola.
 Through this incision, the breasts are lifted and secured into place.

 Women with grade two ptosis suffer from moderate breast sagging.
 At this level, a large portion of breast tissue rests below the breast crease.
 The nipple lies below the breast crease as well but is still positioned above the lower breast tissue.